arokem/boot-camps/INTRODUCTION.md

 # Day 3 - Building robust reliable really reliable science

-- Software validation and testing : before we go on to more advanced data exploration and visualization, we will take a moment to teach you how to verify that your software works.
+- Software validation and testing : Now that you know how to program, make sure that your software works.
 We will use automated testing using the nose library.
 Test-driven development will be introduced as a way of thinking about writing code.

-- Data exploration and analysis: with all the tools at our disposal, we will now attack a scientific question with some data from neuroscience experiments.
-We will demonstrate how you would build a reproducible work-flow for your computational analysis.
+- Reproducible work-flow: with all the tools at our disposal, we will now demonstrate how you would build a reproducible work-flow for your computational analysis.

 ### Etherpad:
 Find the instructors and helpers during the breaks and ask us questions!
 But - in particular, please use [this etherpad](https://etherpad.mozilla.org/swc-christchurch-072013) to make comments and ask questions as we go along.